 We are very thankful for the faculty members who have committed to a monthly contribution so we can sustain this campaign for the coming difficult months.
 We are connecting every contributing AUB community member to one family, anonymously, with a brief account of the state of the family they are helping so that the campaign is more impactful and hopefully more sustainable.

-In April, we arranged for the first set of vouchers that can be used at any COOP to get food and supplies, except for tobacco and alcohol.
-We distributed the vouchers at the Moukhtars' offices, supporting 85 families, each with 2 vouchers to hopefully cover their very basic needs for the month.
+In April, we arranged for the first set of vouchers that were used at any COOP to get food and supplies, except for tobacco and alcohol.
+We distributed the vouchers at the Moukhtars' offices, supporting 85 families, each with 2 vouchers to cover their very basic needs for the month.

 In May we received a bigger amount of donations, which helped us reach even more families.
 This time we were able to help 125 families with cash donations.